Nathaniel Hodges: Later life

 The College of Physicians recognised the merit of his book, and elected him a fellow 2 April 1672.
 In 1682 he was censor, and in 1683 delivered the Harveian oration (not printed).
 When censor he gave the college a fire-engine.
-His practice did not continue to increase, he became poor, was imprisoned in Ludgate Prison for debt, and there died 10 June 1688.
+His practice did not continue to increase, he became poor, was imprisoned in Ludgate Prison for debt, and there died 10 June 1688 aged 58.
 He was buried in St Stephen's, Walbrook, and a bust and inscription were to be seen there.

 Works

 Pages from the 1656 translation of Aurea Themis of Michael Maier.

 He was a contributor to the Oxford volume of verse issued in 1654 to celebrate the peace with the Dutch.

 In 1666, he published an attack on quacks, ‘Vindiciæ Medicinæ et Medicorum, an Apology for the Profession and Professors of Physic.’
 The 1656 translation of the Aurea Themis of Michael Maier was by Nathaniel Hodges and Thomas Hodges (his father or his brother).